fpsvogel/aoc/README.md

 ## Usage

-See [Commands](#commands) below for all the details, but here's the typical flow for solving a puzzle:

-1. Run `aoc bootstrap` (or `aoc b`), which creates files for the puzzle after the one you finished last, namely: instructions, solution template, specs template, input, and other people's solutions.
-1. Fill in the spec for Part One, typically based on an example in the instructions.
-2. Run `aoc run` (or `aoc r`), which runs the specs for this puzzle.
-The Part Two spec is initially skipped.
-3. Implement a solution for Part One.
-4. When specs pass, `aoc run` will also run your solution with the input file, and will prompt you whether you want to submit the resulting answer.
-5. After you've submitted a correct answer for Part One, the instructions file is updated with Part Two instructions, and the Part Two spec is unskipped so that you can continue with `aoc run` as in Part One.
-6. After you're completely done with the puzzle (be sure to look at other people's solutions and improve yours!), run `aoc bootstrap` to prep the next puzzle.
+1. Create a directory where you want to store your solutions.
+2. In that directory, run the command `aoc` and follow the prompts!

 ## Commands

+Okay, if you *really* want to know all the details, here they are.

-All commands can be abbreviated with their first letter, e.g. `aoc b` for `aoc bootstrap`.
+Note: all commands can be abbreviated with their first letter, e.g. `aoc b` for `aoc bootstrap`.

-- `aoc bootstrap YEAR DAY`
+- `aoc bootstrap [YEAR] [DAY]`
   - Commits new and modified solutions to Git.
   - Downloads the input and instructions files for the given day.
   - Creates a source file and a spec file for the given day.